Jackass (franchise): Jackass 4.5 (2022)

 Jackass 4.5 is compiled from outtakes, behind-the-scenes footage, and unused material shot during the filming of Jackass Forever, along with later interviews with the cast and crew members.
 It was released on Netflix on May 20, 2022.

+Jackass: Best and Last (2026)

+On 6 November 2025, Steve-O said that they had a number of Zoom calls to discuss the 25th anniversary of Jackass.
+"What we landed on was a bit more ambitious than timely, but this next year, we're likely to see the Jackass franchise rear its ugly head", he said.

+A fifth Jackass movie was officially announced by Johnny Knoxville on January 8, 2026, via Instagram, confirming a theatrical release date on June 26, 2026.
+Steve-O said the movie will be a mix of old and new footage, and will serve as a celebration of the franchise, bringing back the biggest stunts and pranks from the franchise, as well as brand new ones, and never-before-seen footage.

+Bam Margera, who was fired from the production of Jackass Forever (2022), only appears in the movie through archived footage.
+Margera himself later said that he chose not to participate in filming new scenes for the upcoming film, but gave them permission to use old footage.
+Eric Manaka, who was a new cast member in Jackass Forever, and Jackass 4.5 (2022), also did not appear in any new footage, while new cast member Jasper Dolphin's father Compston "Dark Shark" Wilson, who made recurring guest appearances in Jackass Forever, and Jackass 4.5, was a main cast member in this movie.

+Principal photography started in late February 2026, with the entire main cast of Jackass Forever returning, except for Eric Manaka.

+Knoxville said this is the last Jackass film.
+"This is the natural place to end", he said.
+He also said that this movie will not have a .5 sequel, making this the second Jackass film without a .5 version, after Jackass: The Movie (2002).

-Television
+Television specials

 Jackass Backyard BBQ (2002)

 Jackass Backyard BBQ is a TV special that features the entire Jackass cast promoting the first Jackass movie.
 Dave England did not appear in this special, but archival footage of him is shown.
 It features celebrity guest appearances from Eric Koston, Tré Cool, Andrew W.K., Slash, Rivers Cuomo, Lara Flynn Boyle, and Danny Masterson.
-It premiered on MTV in July, 2002.
+It premiered on MTV in July 2002.

 Jackassworld.com: 24 Hour Takeover (2008)

 On February 23, 2008, MTV held the TV special, Jackassworld.com: 24 Hour Takeover, to coincide with the official launch of Jackassworld.com.
 The special allowed the core members of Jackass to take over MTV and its studios for 24 hours, broadcasting new pranks and stunts, along with a tribute to stunt man Evel Knievel shot days before.